Last updated June 2020

 Online training materials

-Due to the current situation with the coronavirus pandemic, there are currently no plans to repeat the workshops.
-However, with significant technical help from the Online Distance Learning division of the IoPPN at King’s, the presentations from Workshop 1 have remotely recorded during April 2020.
-A video demonstration of the two ‘hands-on’ Adobe Illustrator exercises, performed in Workshop 2, is also being recorded during May 2020.
+Due to the on-going situation with the coronavirus pandemic, there are currently no plans to repeat the workshops.
+However, with significant technical help from the Online Distance Learning division of the IoPPN at King’s, the presentations from both workshops were remotely recorded during April 2020.
+A video demonstration of the two ‘hands-on’ Adobe Illustrator exercises, performed in Workshop 2, was also remotely recorded during May 2020.

 All of these recordings will be made available to the doctoral research students and research staff of the King’s College London Health Faculties via a Moodle website.
 The training materials provided as handouts to the workshop participants will also be made available.
 More details will be provided once all of the material is online.